It is safe to say that being in software development means you will be spending less time on the job market than others.

 As years have gone by, more and more software development companies and teams have been adopting various Agile approaches.
 Scrum has become the most popular.
-Today, the number of Agile projects outnumbers those still run “traditionally.”
+Today, the number of such projects outnumbers those still runs “traditionally.”

 This brings us to the first reason as to why software development job seekers should learn about Agile.

 Like we mentioned already, Agile has surpassed the traditional, more structured approaches to developing software.
 In other words, as a software development professional, you are more likely to work in an Agile environment than not.

 Naturally, learning about it makes development job seekers better prepared.
 It is severe enough to get involved in existing projects and fit into existing teams.
 All of this without having to wrap your head around concepts such as Product Backlog, pair programming, WIiP limits, Scrum artifacts, etc.

 Knowing this makes it is far easier to hit the ground running and contribute immediately.

 Employers know this and job seekers’ knowledge, and experience with Agile can even come up in interviews.
 This will usually not go as far as asking general Agile interview questions like when companies are hiring Scrum Masters or Product Owners, but being prepared to answer a few fundamental questions is a good idea.

 At their very core, Agile methodologies and frameworks promote practices that make a lot of sense in the modern world of software development.
 Learning about them can help software development professionals become better at what they do, regardless of the actual process.